 In 2018, the ANOC Awards were held on November 28 during the 23rd General Assembly in Tokyo, Japan.

-A focus of the awards was placed on the Pyeongchang 2018 Winter Olympics, with the ceremony beginning with a highlights package from the Games.
+The focus of the awards was the Pyeongchang 2018 Winter Olympics.

 Commissions and Working Groups